 Skip to content

-The Apple Safari browser on iPhone and iPad offers a feature where a user can view the cache storage per individual site.
+The Safari browser offers a feature where you can view the cache storage per individual site.
 It details all the information, like how much storage each site has occupied on the local disk.
-The browser also offers the option to delete the cache storage to recover the used space.

 1. Open the Settings app on the iPhone or iPad.